wkchu/GettingAndCleaningData/CookBook.md

 data in this data set by using a select() function to select all value labels with either a 'mean' or a 'std' string in it.

+Note, features from the original data sets are normalized and bounded within [-1, 1].

 === Labels ===

  [1] "tBodyAcc-mean-X"           "tBodyAcc-mean-Y"           "tBodyAcc-mean-Z"